Alfred: "Tatsu is more than capable of being your bodyguard and driver. Test her. You'll see."

 Alfred moves his king as he continues to praise Tatsu.
 Bruce moves his rook as he counters by referring to his own past traveling the world, training at various dojos.
 In response, Alfred moves his king, which Bruce then takes with his queen.

-Now, for those of you who don't play chess, let me put it simply.
+Now, for those of you who don't play chess, and don't feel like looking it up on Wikipedia, source of all knowledge, let me put it simply.
 The object of chess is to put your opponent in "checkmate."

-Checkmate is a game position in chess in which a player's king is in check (threatened with capture) and there is no way to remove the threat.
-Checkmating the opponent wins the game.
+To put it simply, "Checkmate" is a position in chess where one player's king is in "check" (meaning "going to be captured next turn") and there is no way to remove the threat.
+Once a player checkmates the other, the game is over.

 So you think, "Okay, so Bruce won by taking the king with his queen."
 Nope.
-As Wikipedia goes on to say, in chess the king is never actually captured – the game ends as soon as the king is checkmated.
+In chess the king is never actually captured.
+The game ends as soon as the king is checkmated.

 For those of you keeping score, Alfred broke the rules by putting his own king into checkmate position.
 Not only is that stupid (because you lose by default), but it's an illegal move.
 I don't know if that move was supposed to be symbolic of their conversation or something, but if that's the case, the fact that Bruce went along with the illegal move is just... bizarre.
 No, my personal theory is that either the showrunners, animators, or possibly the characters didn't actually know the rules of chess.